Free Quiz: What’s Your Leadership Style?

 4. Theater Manager: Leadership Style Summary

 In the world of drama, the Theater Manager provides a healthy environment in which everyone can work.
-He or she pays the heating bills and makes sure the rehearsal rooms and stage are clean.
 In a ministry environment, the Theater Manager creates a healthy relational and cognitive environment that promotes productive ministry.

 Inspiration